frenchcokes/vue-node-full-stack-template/README.md

 ## Setup

+1. Clone the repository

-Check the README.md files of the Frontend and Backend folders.
-The setup needs to be completed for each folder.
+2. Check the README.md files of the Frontend and Backend folders.
+The setup needs to be completed for each folder (you need to cd into them).

 ## Workflow